-Having taken the sensational flight from Pokhara up the 'deepest gorge in the world' which lies between Mt Annapurna and Mt Dhaulagiri, you land at the small town of Jomsom.
-Already the scenery and atmosphere is Tibetan-like.
-From Jomsom you drive in 4x4s up dry river beds and through rivers to the village of Kagbeni, the gateway to Mustang.
+Having made the incredibly scenic drive from Pokhara along the Kali Gandaki Gorge - the 'deepest gorge in the world' which lies between Mt Annapurna and Mt Dhaulagiri - you eventually reach Kagbeni, the gateway to Mustang.
+You can't help but notice the change in scenery to a more desert-like, high mountain landscape, and a different atmosphere which is noticeably Tibetan-like.
 The next six days is a trek through astounding gorges, crossing prayer-flagged passes, and visiting holy caves, villages with monasteries and fortresses and seeing the unbelievable multi coloured cliff formations.
 You are now truly inside the Kingdom of Lo, hemmed in on the west and east by snow-capped Himalayan peaks, and closed to the north by a range of smaller mountains marking the Tibetan border.
-Finally you cross the Choge La Pass, 4,301m/ 14,111ft, and drop down to the 'Plain of Prayers' where you come to the only square walled city in the Himalaya, Lo Manthang.
+Finally you cross the Choge La Pass, 4,301m/14,111ft, and drop down to the 'Plain of Prayers' where you come to the only square walled city in the Himalaya, Lo Manthang.